Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Conclusions

 \section{Conclusions}

-This work highlights a common oversight in user simulation: assuming that given persona information is sufficient.
-We formalized this issue as a new task, identifying unknown relevant personas, and provided the first comprehensive benchmark to evaluate it.
-Using our new PICQ dataset, we demonstrate the feasibility of applying LLMs to this task.
-More importantly, our analysis uncovered a fundamental ``Fidelity vs. Insight'' dilemma, shaped by model scale.
+This work highlights a common oversight in user simulation: the assumption that provided persona information is sufficient.
+We formalize this as a new task, identifying missing relevant persona dimensions, and present the first benchmark for its evaluation.
+Using our PICQ-drama dataset, we demonstrate the feasibility of applying LLMs to this task.
+Our results show that the ability to detect influential missing personas generally increases with model scale.
 The discovery of an inverted U-shaped fidelity curve, linked to the concept of human ``cognitive economy,'' offers a novel lens for comparing human and LLM cognition.
-Our findings suggest that no single model may fully capture unknown personas.
-Instead, combining human intuition with diverse LLMs could yield more complete and interpretable simulations.
-Such synergy may ultimately enable more faithful user modeling.
+Our further analysis shows the cognitive differences within LLMs, as well as between LLMs and humans.
+Besides, we design a multi-task instruction strategy that improves the LLMs' ability to identify missing personas that better influence the choices.

-Future work will focus on collecting the identified unknown personas to evaluate their direct impact on the fidelity of downstream simulations.
+Future work will focus on collecting the identified missing personas to evaluate their direct impact on the downstream simulation tasks.